-Ontario Place is being brought back to life by making it a remarkable world-class, year-round destination.
-New recreation and entertainment tenants are anchored around the revitalized central Pods and Cinesphere complex, while a modernized public realm will connect and integrate destinations across the site.
-Recreation is a key focus of the new Ontario Place, supported by a fully retained Trillium Park and marina, an expanded William G. Davis waterfront trail, upgraded park space and more waterfront access.
+Ontario Place is being redeveloped into a remarkable world-class, year-round destination.
+New recreation and entertainment tenants are anchored around the central Pods and Cinesphere complex, while a modernized public realm will connect and integrate destinations across the site.
+Recreation is a key focus of the new Ontario Place, supported by a fully retained Trillium Park and marina, an expanded William G. Davis waterfront trail, upgraded park space and increased waterfront access.

-The Government of Ontario announced a new vision for Ontario Place that is anchored by new tenants and the existing and successful Trillium Park.
+The vision for Ontario Place is anchored by new tenants, as well as the existing and successful Trillium Park.
 Over the coming years, the private and public sector will work together to deliver the new vision.
 This will include:

 - Live Nation

 - Announced in July 2021, discussions are also underway with the Ontario Science Centre to explore potential opportunities to have science-related tourism and educational programming in the Pods and Cinesphere.

 - Upgrades to the parks and public spaces across the entire site that all visitors can access for free.
 The design of the public spaces will create a unified, safe and cohesive landscape across the entire Ontario Place site, seamlessly integrating tenanted zones with the rest of the lands.
 The public walkways and trails at Ontario Place will provide access throughout the site, including the full circumference of the tenanted areas.
 This is shown in Station 4 of this virtual public engagement room.

 - Enhanced and modernized infrastructure to support the government’s vision, including new transit connections, improved site access, soil remediation and site-wide flood mitigation measures.